+I decided to put all the fun Christmas classroom activity ideas that I use and do with my students so I would always remember them.
 I absolutely love winter holidays even if we don’t get snow in our part of the world!
-Coming from the Philippines where people start playing Christmas songs on the radio as early as September (right?!), I really get excited about Christmas!
+Coming from the Philippines where people start playing Christmas songs on the radio as early as September (crazy, right?!), I really get excited about Christmas!

 But as the Christmas holidays approach, it it can be tricky to find time to do the “fun stuff” with my class along with everything else that needs to be done before the holiday break- and getting Christmas shopping done for my own family and friends!

-That is why I decided to put all the projects, activities and resources that I use and do with my students so I would always remember them.
-These Christmas activities are easy to tie to whatever you are teaching so I’m hoping that you could use them in your class as well!
+These Christmas classroom activity ideas are easy to tie in to whatever you are teaching so I’m hoping that you could use them in your class as well!

 Holiday Card Exchange